miketynes/globus-labs.github.io/_projects/cloud-provisioing.markdown

 ---
 layout: project
 title:  "Cloud Provisioning"
-image: "search.png"
+image: "provision.png"
-teaser: "We are devloping methods to automate the provisioning of cloud computing infrastructure"
+teaser: "We are developing methods to automate the provisioning of cloud computing infrastructure"
 featured: false
 description: "Cloud platforms are increasingly relied upon to conduct large scale science.
 However, the method by which infrastructure is provisioned and managed are ad hoc.
-We are developing new methods to profile applicaton performance, predict cloud market conditions, and automate provisioning decisions.."
+We are developing new methods to profile application performance, predict cloud market conditions, and automate provisioning decisions.."
 ---

 Cloud computing has the potential to revolutionize scientific computing, much as it has transformed